tomzx/blog.tomrochette.com-content/agi/human-development/Human Development.md

 Thus, a system that wants to rapidly learn must be able to quickly identify what remains constant from what changes.

 ---

+# Vision

+It's been said *(citation needed)* that when a child is born, he is unable to see (or at least his vision is far from the one he'll later acquire in life).
+Thus, for a while he has to get used to the signals that come to its eyes.
+As its brain starts to process the information, it builds up a processing architecture that may remind some of a neural network.

 ---